In this article, we discuss the people behind hair weave – which is used by many black women around the world today.

-The invention of the weave was not actually created by a single person, rather many people collectively over time.
+The invention of the hair weave was not actually created by a single person, but rather by many people collectively over time.

-A weave is composed of hair pieces, or artificial hair extensions, that are fixed onto human hair by different methods- such as gluing, sewing, or clipping.
+A hair weave is composed of hair pieces, or artificial hair extensions, that are fixed onto human hair by different methods – such as gluing, sewing, or clipping.

 The weave is not a recent innovation, it was created long ago and thought to be an invention by the ancient Egyptians.
 It was then that Egyptians worked on mastering ways to attach artificial hair to their heads.

 It was after this time period that more people invented new ways to weave hair.
-Eventually, the weave evolved into the modern day sew-in, which is often confused as the entirety of a weave.
+Eventually, the weave evolved into the modern-day sew-in, which is often confused with the entirety of a weave.

-The inventor of the sew-in weave is often attributed to Christina Jenkins, who is said to have improved upon the process of weaving hair – but the weave was not originally created by her, because it originated from ancient Egypt.
+The invention of the sew-in weave is often attributed to Christina Jenkins, who is said to have improved upon the process of weaving hair – but the weave was not originally created by her, because it originated from ancient Egypt.

 The Invention of the Weave

-The weave has been existing since the ancient times.
-Let’s look at it’s history from different cultures.
+The weave has existed since ancient times.
+Let’s look at its history from different cultures.